429 rate_limited with standard Retry-After + X-RateLimit-* headers.

 A page render or server action under

-/(dashboard)/* passes through:- Per-Clerk-user dashboard (200 req/min) — applied in the Clerk middleware after the session resolves.
+/(dashboard)/* passes through:- Per-dashboard-user (200 req/min): applied in the dashboard auth middleware after the session resolves.

 Inbound webhooks (signed)